hyunjunian/Poor-Charlie-s-Almanack/en.md

 I’ve always taken a fair amount of time to do what I really wanted to do, some of which was merely to fish or play bridge or play golf.

 Each of us must figure out his or her own lifestyle.
 You may want to work 70 hours a week for 10 years to make partner at Cravath and thereby obtain the obligation to do more of the same.
 Or you may say, “I’m not willing to pay that price.”
 Either way, it’s a totally personal decision that you have to make by your own lights.
 But whatever you decide, I think it’s a huge mistake not to absorb elementary worldly wisdom if you’re capable of doing it because it makes you better able to serve others, it makes you better able to serve yourself, and it makes life more fun.
 So if you have an aptitude for doing it, I think you’d be crazy not to.
 Your life will be enriched—not only financially, but in a host of other ways—if you do.

-> I think it’s a huge mistake not to absorb elementary worldly wisdom if you’re capable of doing it because it makes you better able to serve others, it makes you better able to serve yourself, and it makes life more fun.
->

 Now, this has been a very peculiar talk for some businessman to come in and give at a law school—some guy who’s never taken a course in psychology telling you that all of the psychology textbooks are wrong.
 This is very eccentric.
 But all I can tell you is that I’m sincere.
 There’s a lot of simple stuff that many of you are quite capable of learning.
 And your lives will work way better, too, if you do.
 Plus, learning it is a lot of fun.
 So I urge you to learn it.